-Trees add value to a property, and also provide food, shelter, wildlife habitat, wood, paper, dyes, windbreaks, security, shade, cooling, oxygen, privacy, color and beauty.
+Trees add value to a property, and also provide food, shelter, wildlife habitat, wood, paper, windbreaks, security, shade, cooling, oxygen, privacy, color and beauty.
 Smart tree selections and good planting locations will provide you with many long term benefits.

 According to the USDA Forest Service, trees properly placed around buildings can reduce air conditioning needs by up to 30 percent, and can save 20–50 percent in energy used for heating.

-Good landscaping especially with trees, can increase a property’s value by as much as 20%, according to Management Information Services/ICMA
+Good landscaping especially with trees, can also increase a property’s value by as much as 20%, according to Management Information Services/ICMA

 Many factors go into tree selection and landscape design, including tree size, shape, color, flowering, bloom timing, seasonality, sun requirements, soil type and PH, habitat, drainage, uniqueness, beauty, etc.

 The Morris Arboretum (Chicago) and the Botanic Gardens Conservation International (London) published a two year study on April 5, 2017 stating that there are an estimated 60,065 different tree species that exist in the world today.

 Fortunately, we have access to possibly 400 commonly available tree species to choose from, so the selection process is a little easier.
 Most knowledgeable landscape designers, arborists, landscape architects, and landscapers know what grows and survives well in our area.